To search these pages:

 Q. I want to take an archives program.
 Do you offer that specialty?

 A. Yes, we do.
-In fact, students interested in a career in this field have two degree choices at SLIS, a Master in Library and Information Science (MLIS) archival career pathway and a Master in Archives and Records Administration (MARA).
+In fact, students interested in a career in this field have two degree choices at iSool, a Masters in Library and Information Science (MLIS) archival career pathway and a Master's in Archives and Records Administration (MARA).

 Q. What is the difference between the MLIS degree’s archival career pathway and the MARA degree?